 Our Probate Attorneys have Extensive Experience in the Area of Probate and Estate administration

 For reasons unknown to us there is much publicity which advises people to avoid a probate process.
-Our probate attorneys can explain to you that the probate system is a legal system put into place to obtain county and court supervision over the process under which your wishes as stated in your will are carried out legally and honestly.
+Our probate attorneys can explain the process to probate a will to you and help you understand that the probate system is a legal system put into place to obtain county and court supervision over the process under which your wishes as stated in your will are carried out legally and honestly.
 Since the probate process is a matter of public record, your will is included in that public record.
 Certain individuals may not want the public at large to know the full extent of the assets owned at the time of their death.
 Exposing those assets to the public record can be avoided by placing those assets into trusts which are not recorded as part of the public record.

 Our probate attorneys are equipped to provide counsel and representation in the event of disputes and have been successful in resolving them both in and out of court.

-Our probate attorney and paralegals have extensive experience in accompanying the executor to the register of will office and ensuring that the probate of the estate is smooth and legally accomplished.
+Our probate and estate lawyers and paralegals have extensive experience in accompanying the executor to the register of will office and ensuring that the probate of the estate is smooth and legally accomplished.

 Another reason why a beneficiary may wish to disclaim a gift is for tax purposes or for other estate planning reasons.
-Our probate attorneys are experiences in providing consultation in such matters.
+Our wills and probate services include providing consultation in such matters.

 Contact Carosella & Associates today and get in touch with our highly experienced probate attorneys.